urbanjost/fpm-search/README.md

       https://github.com/fortran-lang/fpm-registry
 OPTIONS
  SEARCH MODE:
-    SEARCH_STRING  string to perform a case-insensitive search for in the package descriptions.
-The default is ".", causing all registered packages to be displayed.
+    SEARCH_STRING  string to perform a case-sensitive search for in the package descriptions.
+The default is "^", causing all registered packages to be displayed.
     --verbose,-V   give detailed information about packages located.